Royserg/manga_viewer/README.md

 ### ___Online___: [deployed to Heroku](https://manga-viewer.herokuapp.com/ "Heroku Manga-Viewer")

 To access application, it is required to login.
-Register for a new account or use credentails below:
+Register for a new account or use credentials below:

 >username: testing\
 >password: testing